Super Stellar Fridays

 On the 1st Friday of the month, enjoy an evening exploring science with Discovery Center educators and special guest speakers through live programs, planetarium shows, and sky viewing with the NH Astronomical Society.

-Ticket costs includes admission to the presentation, exhibit galleries, and a planetarium show.
-Tickets for this event can be purchased at the front desk on the night of the event, or prior to the event online.
+Ticket costs include admission to the presentation, exhibit galleries, and a planetarium show.
+Tickets for this event can be purchased at the front desk on the night or before the event online.

-9:00pm: Sky Viewing with New Hampshire Astronomical Society
+9:00 pm: Sky Viewing with New Hampshire Astronomical Society (weather permitting)

 Adult: $13.00